 "For the wages of sin is death..."
 (Romans 6:23)

-Because of what we've done against God (like being irritated with my daughter), we deserve to die.
+Because of what we've done against God (like being a selfish mommy), we deserve to die.
 Just in case Paul wasn't clear in chapter 3:11-18, we deserve to die.

-So on these days when I become so irritated with my child that I want to lock myself in a closet with a glass of wine, what is my hope?
+So on these days when I become so irritated with my child that I want to lock myself in a closet, scream, and then gulp down a glass of wine, what is my hope?
 Well God had a plan knowing we'd have days like this, weeks, years even, and we'd continue to be inadequate in meeting His perfect Law.

 "God shows his love for us in that while we were still sinners, Christ died for us."
 (Romans 5:8)